flow123d/flow123d/doc/design/field_evaluate.md

 `FieldSet::cache_allocate` just calls the same method for every `FieldCommon` in the set.

 ```
-FieldCommon::cache_allocate(vector<EvalSubset> sub_quads, Mixed<Mapping> mapping)
+FieldCommon::cache_allocate(vector<EvalSubset> sub_quads)
 ```
 This is a virtual method with implementation in Field<...> which stores the mapping in the field and calls  `FieldValueCache<Value>(sub_quads)`.
-The Field<> have array of these classes, one instance for every dimension so the class should not be templated (by dimension)
+The Field<> have array of these classes, one instance for every dimension so the class should not be templated (by dimension).
+The only field algorithm that needs absolute coordinates is FieldFormula.
+We will pass the whole EqData fieldset to it in order to allow more complex dependencies.
+One of the fields will be 'Coordinate' or 'Position' field which just compute absolute coordinates of the local points (using the mapping).

 **FieldValueCache**
 In principle this is just a table of items of type Value with dimensions: n_cached_elements x n_evaluation_points.
 Other properties to keep: